Sylviawzy/Sylviawzy.github.io/index.md

 <br><br>

 ## Publications & Conferences
+-	**Wei, Z.**, Hsin, L. & Deng, Z. (2020).
+Stance, persons and register in (pre-) adolescents’ argumentative writing.
+Paper symposium submitted to the International Association for the Study of Child Language (IASCL 2020), Philadelphia, PA.
+July 13-17.
+- Dahbi, M. & **Wei, Z.** (2020).
+Development and Validation of a Measure of Intercultural Fluency for Adolescents.
+Paper symposium submitted to the special topic meeting for the Society for Research in Child Development (SRCD 2020), Rio Grande, Puerto Rico.
+May 4-6.
+-	**Wei, Z.** (2020).
+Teachers’ Autonomy, Relatedness and Competence Support in Rural China Preschool Classrooms.
+Poster submitted to the annual meeting of the American Educational Research Association (AERA 2020), San Francisco, CA. April 17-21.
 -	**Wei, Z.** (2019).
+Motivational Resources in Teacher-child Interactions in Rural China Preschool Classrooms—Evidence from the One Village One Preschool Program.
+Poster accepted by the Harvard Shanghai Center Academic Meeting on Quality Improvement for Early Childhood Education in Rural China, Shanghai, China.
+November 22.
+-	**Wei, Z.** (2019).
 Representations of Sex Education in Major Newspapers of China and the UK: A Corpus-based Critical Discourse Analysis.
-Highlighted paper presentation at the _Comparative & International Education Society Annual Conference (CIES 2019)_.
+Highlighted paper presentation at the Comparative & International Education Society Annual Conference (CIES 2019).
 - **Wei, Z.** & Yang, J. (2019).
 The Association Between Preschooler’s Social Perspective Taking Skills and Academic Outcomes.
 Panel presentation at the 24th Annual Student Research Conference at Harvard University.
 - **Wei, Z.** & Wang, L. (2019).
 Global Education Learning Activities & Global Competency Outcomes.
 Roundtable session the 24th Annual Student Research Conference at Harvard University.
 -	**Wei, Z.** (2018).
 The Impact of Family Investment in Human Capital on Chinese Migrant Children’s Cognitive Ability: An Empirical Study Based on China Education Panel Survey (2014-2015).
 Presented at the Cognitive Neuroscience and Learning Conference at Northeast Normal University in July, 2018.